Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 ---

-The group found the levnises gathering in a short distance.
+After moving through the valley, the group found the levnises parked in a short distance.
 Noah: "There's a lot of them...
 This'll be a battle of attrition.
 We can use the terrain for defensive advantage.
 First, we need to hurt their morale."

-Taking advantage that they hadn't noticed them yet, Zeon urged, "Before that, we need to talk. **I'll remain here**, and fight for as long as I stand.
+Taking advantage that the Agnians hadn't noticed them yet, Zeon urged, "Before that, we need to talk. **I'll remain here**, and fight for as long as I stand.
 That's... also part of the plan.
 It will be a grueling fight.
-I won't have time to be looking out for... possible deserters."
+I- won't- have time to be looking out for... possible deserters."

 Eunie twitched her eyebrow, "Hold on, are you telling us to find a chance to escape?"